Massachusetts native James Nihan began playing guitar

 produced radio commercials for anglo and hispanic markets in Los Angeles, at the

-same time performing at rodeos, folk societies and vineyard restaurants.
+same time performing at rodeos, folk societies and vineyard restaurants in the north.

 He has been a guest on numerous radio and television programs.